This post contains affiliate links. Please see our disclosure policy.

 You’ll Build Upper Body Strength

-Mountain Climbers build strength in the upper body muscles of the shoulders, arms, chest, and back because they hold your bodyweight up for a long period of time.
+Mountain climbers build strength in the upper body muscles of the shoulders, arms, chest, and back because they hold your body weight up for a long period of time.

 The Cardio Workout is Good for Your Heart